rhardih/pong/README.md

 mailgun-ruby, and because they have a free plan with more than enough monthly sends for the purpose of occasional email alerts.

-Since the free plan doesn't allow ad-hoc delivery, it's necessary to the alert receiver as an [Authorized Recipient](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients) in the mailgun account settings.
+Since the free plan doesn't allow ad-hoc delivery, it's necessary to add the alert receiver as an [Authorized Recipient](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients) in the mailgun account settings.